Life in the UK Test: Before You Book

 • This letter is what you'll submit with your visa/citizenship application

-Keep this letter safe — it's your proof of passing.
+Keep this letter safe.
+It's your proof of passing.

 If your computer crashes or there's a technical issue, tell an invigilator immediately.
 The test centre can usually resolve it and give you extra time.